Need to talk? Call 1800 882 436.

 How is sepsis treated during pregnancy?

-Both pregnancy and sepsis increase the risk you developing a blood clot.
-You will be given a blood thinning medicine to reduce this risk.
+Both pregnancy and sepsis increase your risk of developing a blood clot.
+You may be given a blood thinning medicine to reduce this risk.

 Is there any risk to my baby if I have sepsis during pregnancy?